Composite photograph (c. 1899) the Baker farm in Bow, NH, showing the house where Mary Baker Eddy was born. P06095.

 Mary Baker Eddy’s primary work, Science and Health with Key to the Scriptures, details her discovery of Christian Science and her commentary on the Scriptures.
 It is the focal point for the expression of Eddy’s ideas.

 First published in 1875, Science and Health is a bestseller, having sold over 10 million copies.
-The book reached its highest annual sales ever in 2000-2001.
-It has also been cited by the Women’s National Book Association as “one of the 75 books by women whose words have changed the world.”
+It’s also cited by the Women’s National Book Association as “one of the 75 books by women whose words have changed the world.”

 Heals Asa Gilbert Eddy of a heart condition.
 He studies with her and becomes a Christian Science practitioner within three weeks.

 Marries Asa Gilbert Eddy.

 Preaches weekly sermons at various locations in Boston.

 In April Mary Baker Eddy and her students form a church.
 In August, Eddy ordained pastor by her church.

 Disappointed that existing Christian churches would not embrace her discovery, Eddy started her own church.
 In 1879 she secured a charter for the Church of Christ, Scientist, established “to commemorate the word and works of our Master, which should reinstate primitive Christianity and its lost element of healing.”